NFL picks, predictions, best bets today: This Week 14 parlay returns 25-1

 After 10,000 simulations, SportsLine's model reveals its top Week 14 NFL 25-1 football parlay

 The NFL Week 14 schedule is full of intrigue, including several with playoff implications.
 Among them is the NFC North-leading Chicago Bears (9-3), who have won five in a row, visiting the 8-3-1 Green Bay Packers, who have won three straight.
 Caleb Williams of the Bears will face off against Jordan Love and the Packers in a battle between up-and-coming quarterbacks.
-Green Bay is the 6.5-point favorite and is 3-7 against the spread, while the Bears are 8-2 ATS.
+Green Bay is the 6.5-point favorite and is 5-7 against the spread, while the Bears are 8-4 ATS.
+Green Bay has won 11 of the last 12 matchups between the teams.

 LIMITED TIME: Use promo code CHAMPIONSHIP to get your first month at SportsLine for $1.
 Join now.